 The project is a collaboration between the University of Exeter’s Marine Turtle Research group (MTRG) which has established and collaborated with numerous monitoring and research projects around the world, and the Society for the Protection of Turtles in Northern Cyprus (SPOT).

-The project is led by Sophie Davey under the guidance of Dr Annette Broderick and Prof. Brendan Godley (MTRG) and Robin Snape and Kutlay Keço (SPOT).
+The project is led by Meryem Özkan under the guidance of Prof. Annette Broderick, Prof. Brendan Godley, Dr. Robin Snape and the chair of SPOT Kutlay Keço.

 We are looking for fit and healthy volunteers that do not mind sleeping in basic accommodation.
 You must be able to get on well with other people and also be prepared to cook and clean.
 You do not have to be a science student, however, all volunteers should have a basic knowledge of marine turtle biology and the research findings of the project by the time they come out to Cyprus (for a list of publications please click here).
 In addition, knowledge of Turkish would be invaluable.
 It is important to stress that you must be fit to partake in this work.
 You should expect to be walking up to 10km a day/night in temperatures of 30-40 °C. All volunteers must be happy to look after themselves and each other, working as a team to ensure efficient work and maintain high standards not just in science and conservation, but domestically too!